wikimedia/wikimedia-page-library/readme.md

 **Step 4** (do this when you begin testing against a local copy)

-Now we have to configure the app's `www` folder to point to the symlink we just created.
+Now we have to configure the app to point to the symlink we just created.
 ```
 cd $NATIVE_APP_REPO/www # Replace NATIVE_APP_REPO with the path to the Android or iOS repo.
 npm link wikimedia-page-library